Battle of Somerset: Battle

-By the time the Union forces responded, Pegram's cavalry had rounded up several hundred head of cattle.
-Gillmore's force caught up with Pegram outside Somerset on March 31.
+On March 30, 1863, about 11/2 miles from Somerset in Pulaski County, Kentucky, Pegram's cavalry was overtaken by a Union force of 1,250 men under the command of Brigadier General Quincy A. Gillmore.
 Gillmore drove Pegram's skirmishers up Dutton's Hill where the Confederates made a stand.
 Making no headway at first, Union artillery was brought forward.
 The 45th Ohio Infantry made a successful charge against the hill forcing the Confederates to retreat.
+Pegram was defeated.